X-ray (Radiography) - Bone

 Special care is taken during x-ray examinations to use the lowest radiation dose possible while producing the best images for evaluation.
 National and international radiology protection organizations continually review and update the technique standards used by radiology professionals.

 Modern x-ray systems have very controlled x-ray beams and dose control methods to minimize stray (scatter) radiation.
 This ensures that those parts of a patient's body not being imaged receive minimal radiation exposure.

 What are the limitations of Bone X-ray (Radiography)?

 While x-ray images are among the clearest, most detailed views of bone, they provide little information about muscles, tendons or joints.

-An MRI may be more useful in identifying ligament tears and joint effusions in knee or shoulder injuries and in imaging the spine, because both the bones and the spinal cord can be evaluated.
-MRI can also detect a bone bruise when no crack is visible on x-ray images.
+An MRI may be more useful in identifying bone and joint injuries (e.g., meniscal and ligament tears in the knee, rotator cuff and labrum tears in the shoulder) and in imaging of the spine (because both the bones and the spinal cord can be evaluated).
+MRI can also detect subtle or occult fractures or bone bruises (also called bone contusions or microfractures) not visible on x-ray images.

 CT is being used widely to assess trauma patients in emergency departments.
 A CT scan can image complicated fractures, subtle fractures or dislocations.
 In elderly or patients with osteoporosis, a hip fracture may be clearly seen on a CT scan, while it may be barely seen, if at all, on a hip x-ray.

-For suspected spine injury, 3-D reconstructed CT images can be made without additional radiation exposure to help the diagnosis and treatment of the individual patient's condition.
+For suspected spine injury or other complicated injuries, 3-D reconstructed CT images can be made without additional radiation exposure to help the diagnosis and treatment of the individual patient's condition.

 Ultrasound imaging, which uses sound waves instead of ionizing radiation to create diagnostic images, has also been useful for injuries around joints, and in evaluating the hips of children with congenital problems.